 6.300 SKETCH PLAN REQUIRED FOR MAJOR SUBDIVISIONS

 1. Prior to the filing of an application for approval of a major subdivision Preliminary Plan, a Sketch Plan shall be submitted to the Planning Director and any Designated Administrative Agent for review.
 When submitted, this Sketch Plan shall be on a topographical map showing original contours at intervals of not less than four feet highlighting slopes over 25% and existing tree lines.
-It should show in sketch form the proposed layout of streets, lots, and other features in relation to existing conditions.
-It should include the following information:
+It shall show in sketch form the proposed layout of streets, lots, and other features in relation to existing conditions.
+It shall include the following information:

 1. the boundary lines of the property being subdivided;

 2. water courses on the land to be subdivided;

 3. the location, names, and rights-of-way of any existing streets on or within 300 feet of the land to be subdivided;